 Be Aware of Accident Alerts

-The Boulder Police Department may declare an accident alert if severe weather conditions exceed the department's capacity to respond to individual vehicular accidents.
-During an accident alert, the police will not respond to vehicular accidents unless there are injuries or alcohol or drugs are involved.
-If you are in a vehicular accident during an accident alert, check for injuries.
-If no one is injured, move the vehicles out of traffic.
+During an accident alert, the Boulder Police Department will not respond to vehicular accidents unless there are injuries or alcohol or drugs are involved.
+If you are in an accident during an alert and no one is injured, move the vehicles out of traffic.
 Drivers must exchange names, addresses, phone numbers, driver's license numbers, vehicle descriptions and license numbers.
 Record the date, time, and location of the accident before leaving the scene and then file a report with the Boulder Police Department within 24 hours.

 - Give snow plows and spreader trucks plenty of room to operate.

-- Allow for more stopping distance on icy or snowy roads when behind other vehicles, includings snow plows and spreader trucks.
-Loaded spreader trucks weigh up to 54,000 pounds and drive slow.
-Spreader trucks have spinners that distribute traction materials across two lanes of traffic.
-When you are behind a spreader truck, allow for adequate stopping distance and stay at least three to four car-lengths behind spreader trucks to avoid windshield damage.
+- Allow for more stopping distance on icy or snowy roads when behind other vehicles, including snow plows and de-icing trucks.
+Loaded de-icing trucks weigh up to 54,000 pounds, drive slowly and have spinners that distribute materials across two lanes of traffic.
+Allow for adequate stopping distance and stay at least three to four car-lengths behind to avoid windshield damage.

-- Do not pass snow plows or spreader trucks, which are both wider than one traffic lane.
-This will help you avoid potential accidents, windshield damage, and limited visibility caused by flying snow and ice.
+- Do not pass snow plows or de-icing trucks, which are both wider than one traffic lane.
+This will help avoid potential accidents, windshield damage and limited visibility caused by flying snow and ice.